CityU-AIM-Group/SOMA/README.md

 ## About Evaluation:

-It is suggested to focus on the two core metrics (mAP$_b$ and AR_{n}) for the evaluation.
+It is suggested to focus on the two core metrics (mAP<sub>b</sub> and AR<sub>n</sub>) for the evaluation.
 Due to the extremely limited data scale of AOOD, the WI is unstable and cannot reasonably reflect the open-set capacity.
+Do not need to worry about the two metrics.

 ## 2024/02/29: